 You can override actual selling prices in the same way that you override planned prices.
-You can edit the actual selling price via the “Resources” tab of the event inspector OR via the “Prices” tab of the inspector of the booked resource or resource set.
+You can edit the actual selling price via the “Resources” tab of the event inspector or via the “Prices” tab of the inspector of the booked resource or resource set.

 Actual Number of Billable Units§

 The actual billable units are a translation of the actual times for determining the actual price.
 The actual billable units can, in turn, be overridden if you want to deviate from this.
-For example, to indicate that a resource that was planned for four hours but was actually used for five hours, only has to be billed for four hours.
-Or to indicate that a resource that was used for 2.5 hours only has to be billed for 2.5 hours (thereby overriding the automatic rounding up to the next whole number).
+For example, to indicate that a resource that was planned for four hours but was actually used for five hours, only has to be billed for four hours after all.
+Or to indicate that a resource that was used for 2.5 hours only has to be billed for 2.5 hours (thereby overriding the automatic rounding to the next whole number).

 A few examples based on a booking where the selling price is calculated per hour and that is planned for four hours (from 10:00 to 14:00):